qmtran/openstack-labs/devstack/lab-04/README.md

 ## Rinse && Repeat

   0. Associate a Floating IP and Security Group with your other instance
-  0. Log in to both and test connectivity between Floating IP addresses for your other instance
+  0. Log in to both and test connectivity between both Floating IP addresses for your other instance

+     :red_circle: TODO: get a screenshot of this
      ![Cirros1 to Cirros2](img/pingpong.png)

 #### [Next Lab](../lab-05)